CourtHive/tods-competition-factory/src/competitionEngine/governors/scheduleGovernor/garman/garmanScheduling.md

         ]
     }

-The **matchUpTiming** function works for a single day and has the following parameters (and defaults):
+The **getScheduleTimes** function works for a single day and has the following parameters (and defaults):

     date,                   // date in the form 'YYYY-MM-DD' startTime='8:00',